-- (a) is not generally available (i.e. the information in question has not been included in any Annual Report, ASX Release or other publication of AACo); and - (b) which may be price sensitive (i.e. it is likely to have a financial or reputational impact upon AACo that may be considered material), you must provide to the Company Secretary/General Counsel or, alternatively, any other member of the Disclosure Committee the following information:
+- (a) is not generally available (i.e. the information in question has not been included in any Annual Report, ASX Release, other publication of AACo or is otherwise publicly known); and - (b) which may be price sensitive (i.e. it is likely to have a financial or reputational impact upon AACo that may be considered material), you must provide to the Company Secretary/General Counsel or, alternatively, any other member of the Disclosure Committee the following information: